-With flameworking glass, I instinctively adapted to the craft.
-Now each creation takes on new meaning for one of a kind.
-Each glowing piece is a reflection of the individual who will wear them – colorful, intriguing, intricate.
+By lampworking glass beads to coordinate with Deux-coupage™ pendants, each creation brings new meaning for one of a kind.
+Images and colors connect and complement.
+Each brilliant piece of glass is a reflection of the individual who will wear them – colorful, intriguing, intricate.

 Melting rods of colored glass, twisting, blending, dotting, and swirling the colors to create unique novelties is very meditative.

-Goggled eyes and busy hands must focus on the size, shape, and hues all while working in a hot flame.
+Goggled eyes and busy hands must focus on the size, shape, and hues, all while working in a hot flame.
 The softened glass can be manipulated in many different ways, numerous planned techniques in just one bead, yet sometimes the result is a glorious surprise.
 Hot colors look different in cooled completion, but the individual beauty reveals exceptional vibrancy.

 Revisiting period craft with a modern twist spawns a new age of art to wear.

 In French, Deux means two; coupage is to cut.
 Deux-coupage™ is an old-world craftsmanship technique renewed with a contemporary spirit.
 Each pendant or focal piece boasts two sides, one a captured image carefully transferred by hand, the reverse reflecting natural elements of stone or mother of pearl.
 As with classic decoupage, images begin as paper cut-outs and are covered in several layers of transfer medium to seal it.
 Once dry, the clipping is soaked in water to soften the back layer of paper so it can be removed gently to reveal a semi-transparent image.
 The image skin is dried again then applied to the mother of pearl, stone, or metal with the particular adhesive, and later sealed with multiple coats to secure the finished piece.
 This process is time-consuming, but the result resembles fine painting or inlay work, a glorious example of real decorative art to wear.